VioletHarmon2002/MyFirstRobot/docs/Learning Journals/learning-journal-elizaveta.md

 ### Step 2: Converting the bmf file into actual

 To convert the image into a usable bitmap, I used an online tool called ["image2cpp"](https://www.image2cpp.com/).
-This tool converted the image file into a C++ header file containing the bitmap data.
+This tool converted the image file into code, containing the bitmap data.
 I chose this tool because it provided the output in a format that was easy to integrate into the project's existing codebase.

 ## Step 3: Preparing the Bitmap for Implementation